vigneshachar18/portfolio/README.md

-# Your Name — Portfolio
+# Vighnesh Achar — Portfolio

 A playful, animated, single-page portfolio built with plain HTML, CSS, and JavaScript.
 No build tools, no frameworks, no npm install — just upload and go.